-• First Monday in October - Late November: The Dean receives the external review letters and one application for each candidate within their College or School.
+- First Tuesday in October Late November: The Dean receives the external review letters and one application for each candidate within their College or School.
 The Dean receives the Departmental ballots for each candidate within their College or School.
 The Dean receives the original signed Chair evaluation letters and signed Departmental summaries from the Chair.
 The Dean then reviews these materials and writes his/her letter of evaluation for each candidate within their College or School.
-The Dean forwards the candidate's application to the Provost's Office after adding the Dean's evaluation letter, the original signed Chair evaluation letter, the original signed Departmental

-- summary, and any letters from dissenting Departmental faculty members.
+For applications submitted in hard copy, the Dean forwards the candidate's application to the Provost's Office after adding the Dean's evaluation letter, the original signed Chair evaluation letter, the original signed Departmental summary, and any letters from dissenting Departmental faculty members.
+For applications submitted on Box, the Dean uploads the signed Dean's evaluation letter to Box.
 The Dean also forwards the Departmental ballots to the Provost's Office. - April May of the following year: The Dean is informed of the President's decision regarding the Candidate's tenure and/or promotion.